JMD

 were to import a compilation CD, duplicate songs would automatically appear as "tagged"

 because matching JMD files are present for that filename.
-Remember
+Remember,

-that changes made in the main list-view (using the Mass Changer
+with the Database disabled, changes made in the main list-view (using the Mass Changer ) are NOT permanent

-you export to a tag/file format - this can be your friend, or a nuisance -
+until you export to a tag/file format -

-so please ensure you understand what changes you are making and how you
+friend, or a nuisance - so please ensure you understand what changes you are making and

-File JockMaster JMD Format Specification You can, of course, use a
+File JockMaster JMD Format Specification You can, of course, use a third-party application to

-third-party application to manipulate these files if you wish.
+manipulate these files if you wish.

 You can load a track's JMD file by